funfordima/rsclone/README.md

 $ npm run build

 ```
+The result is available in `build/` folder.

+Running demos:

+`$ npm run start`

+---

-If you want to start of back on localhost - 103.Api:
+If you want to start of back on localhost - open 103.Api folder:

 Install all dependencies, in repo's root:

 ```